taikoxyz/taiko-client/docs/README.md

 ### Chain synchronization process

-> NOTE: The Taiko protocol allows a block's timestamp to be equal to its parent block's timestamp, which differs from the original Ethereum protocol.
-So it's fine that there are two `TaikoL1.proposeBlock` transactions included in one L1 block.

 The driver subscribes to `TaikoL1.BlockProposed` events, and when a new block is proposed:

 1. Gets the corresponding `TaikoL1.proposeBlock` L1 transaction.